 Permeable surfaces: Let it soak in

-When you are planning changes to your house or lot, think about reducing the size of hard surfaces.
+When you are planning changes to your house or lot, think about reducing the size of hard, impermeable surfaces.
 For areas where hard surfaces are necessary, consider pavers or pavement that lets water through.
-There are now a variety of permeable pavements on the market that are specifically designed to increase infiltration into the ground.
+There are now a variety of permeable pavements on the market that are designed to increase water infiltration into the ground.
 Ask your contractor or home and garden supply store for water-friendly pavers, or porous pavement or asphalt.

 Rain gardens and native plants: Beautiful solutions to water pollution

-A rain garden is a popular landscaping choice that prevents water pollution by allowing stormwater to soak into the ground before it runs off.
+A rain garden is a popular landscaping choice that allows stormwater to soak into the ground before it runs off.
 Rain gardens and native plants also:

-- For information about rain gardens, check out the Minnesota Department of Natural Resources or the city of Maplewood websites.
+- For information about rain gardens, check out the Minnesota Department of Natural Resources or the Cty of Maplewood websites.

 Another way to reduce runoff is to capture some of it with rain barrels.
 Rain barrels also help conserve water.
 They can be fancy or simple, but the basic structure is to have a barrel at the end of a downspout.
 The barrel has a spigot or hose that you can use to water your garden or yard.
-Several home improvement stores now sell rain barrels.
+You can find them for sale at home improvement stories or online.

-In Minnesota, rain barrels will need to be disconnected during winter so that they don't freeze and crack.
+Be sure to disconnect and empty your rain barrels before winter starts, so they don't freeze and crack.
 To winterize your rain barrel:

-- Disconnect the downspout from the rain barrel and re-connect a downspout extension to the main downspout to funnel water away from the foundation of the house.
+- Disconnect the downspout from the rain barrel and re-connect a downspout extension to funnel water away from your foundation.

 - Empty the rain barrel.

-- Flip the rain barrel upside-down and store it outside, or, if you have room, move the rain barrel into a garage or basement.
+- Flip the rain barrel upside-down and store it outside, or move it to a garage or basement.

 Another way to reduce runoff and the amount of impervious surfaces on your property is with a green roof.
 A green, or vegetated, roof usually contains a liner, insulation, drainage system, planting medium, and drought-tolerant, low-maintenance plants.
 Green roofs can reduce the costs associated with roof replacement, energy, stormwater management, the effect of the urban heat island, and improve air quality.